What Is A Joint Lubrication Injection?

 What Is The Procedure For A Joint Injection?

 Firstly the site of the injection is decided in the affected joint and the site is sterilized to reduce the risk of infection or other complications.
 Local anesthesia is applied to the skin directly at the injection site.
 Then the medicine is injected into the affected joint.
 This is the procedure for corticosteroid joint injections, the most common form of joint injection.
-Benefits can be experienced within few days of a successful joint injection.
+Benefits of joint lubrication injections can be experienced within few days of a successful treatment session.

 Which Joint Conditions Need Joint Injections?